Kristinita/KristinitaPelican/content/Programs/KristinitaLuckyLink.md

 <a name="incorrect-links"></a>
 ## Incorrect links

-If you get not top link of Google or DuckDuckGo SERP, please, make actions below.
+If use KristinitaLuckyLink you get not top link of Google or DuckDuckGo SERP, please, make actions below.

 <a name="sublimerepl"></a>
 ### SublimeREPL